PLCnext/CppExamples/Examples/ThreadExample/README.md

 1. In PLCnext Engineer, create a new project and include the "ThreadExample.pcwlx" in the project.
 1. Instantiate the "ThreadExampleProgram" under a previously defined task.
-1. Declare a port variable of "INT" datatype, e.g. in the "main" program.
+1. Declare an IN port variable of "INT" datatype, e.g. in the "Main" program.
 1. In the "PLANT" area of the PLCnext Engineer, unfold the "PLCnext" node and connect the C++ port variable "i_pCounter" and the IEC 61131 port variable.
-1. Download the PLCnext Engineer project to the PLCnext Control.
+1. Download the PLCnext Engineer project to the PLCnext Control device.

 ## Start-up instructions

-- If the project is successfully implemented and downloaded, you can follow the value incrementation of variable "i_pCounter" in PLCnext Engineer debug mode and/or in a watchwindow and threads status in the Output.log file on the plcnext target; see: /opt/plcnext/logs/Output.log
+- If the project is successfully implemented and downloaded, you can follow the value incrementation of variable "i_pCounter" in PLCnext Engineer debug mode and/or in a watchwindow and threads status in the Custom.log file on the plcnext target; see: /opt/plcnext/logs/Custom.log
-- If the project does not start successfully, please see the error messages in Output.log file on the PLCnext target, see: /opt/plcnext/logs/Output.log
+- If the project does not start successfully, please see the error messages in the Arp.log file on the PLCnext target, see: /opt/plcnext/logs/Arp.log

 ### Basic manual setup